 - Fasten the backpack’s compression straps in order to pull the backpack’s contents as close to your back as possible

-Additionally, you also shouldn’t use a backpack that is too big for the gear that you are carrying.
+Additionally, you also shouldn’t use a backpack that is too big for the gear which you are carrying.
 If a backpack is too big you will have problems stabilizing items in it – for example when you will bend forward the items will slide to the top of the backpack.
 If the items are light this is not a big deal, but when carrying heavy items the force could pull you down or sideways.

 You should also adjust your backpack so that it fits you well.
 Learn how to fit a backpack in our article How to fit a backpack.